-- 13. The Stay at Home Orders and the transmission of COVID-19 have had a devastating effect on Plaintiff's business.
-Plaintiff is no longer permitted to operate its dining room and is restricted to carry out or delivery services. - 14.
-It has suffered direct physical loss to the property.
+- 14. The City of Kansas City and Jackson County issued their stay at home orders on March 24, 2020.
+Kansas City and Jackson County both have relaxed on a very limited basis some restrictions but others remain in effect. - 15.
+The Stay at Home Orders and the transmission of COVID-19 have had a devastating effect on Plaintiff's business.
+As a result of the Stay at Home Orders, Plaintiff ceased all in person operations, which resulted in the complete suspension of business. - 16.
+Plaintiff has suffered direct physical loss to the property.
 Although ingress and egress to the property currently is limited due to the Stay at Home Orders and transmission concerns, according to the World Health Organization ("WHO"), the incubation period for the coronavirus is at least 14 days.
 Current evidence shows that the first death from COVID-19 occurred as early as February 6, 2020 weeks earlier than previously reported, suggesting that the virus has been circulated in the United States far longer than previously assumed.
-It is likely customers, employees, and/or other visitors to the insured property over the last two months were infected with the coronavirus and thereby caused physical loss and damage to the property. - 15.
+It is likely customers, employees, and/or other visitors to the insured property over the last two months were infected with the coronavirus and thereby caused physical loss and damage to the property. - 17.
 The transmission of COVID-19 and the Stay at Home Orders have otherwise affected Plaintiff's or other Class members' businesses.
 For example, customers cannot access the property due to the Stay at Home Orders or fear of being infected with or spreading COVID-19.
-Suppliers have also been similarly restricted by the pandemic. - 16.
-But Plaintiff, like countless other small businesses, prepared for an unexpected event like the COVID-19 pandemic.
-Specifically, it purchased property insurance from Defendant, that did not exclude pandemic coverage.
-A true and accurate copy of the Policy is attached hereto as Exhibit A. - 17.
+Suppliers have also been similarly restricted by the pandemic.

+- 18. But Plaintiff, like countless other small businesses, prepared for an unexpected event like the COVID-19 pandemic.
+Specifically, Plaintiff purchased property insurance from Defendant that did not exclude pandemic coverage.
+A true and accurate copy of the Policy purchased by Plaintiff is attached hereto as Exhibit A. - 19.
 The Policy is comprised of a number of forms and endorsements that define the scope of coverage.
-Upon information and belief, the forms and endorsements used in Plaintiff's Policy are materially the same as those policies held by the members of the proposed class.

-- 18. The Policy is an all-risk policy, meaning it covers all losses for direct "loss" to the covered property unless specifically excluded.
-Exhibit A at 12.
-Loss includes "all risks of direct physical loss or damage to property" unless expressly excluded.
-Id. - 19.
-As set forth below, the Policy also provides coverage for: - a. losses sustained due to the necessary interruption of business conducted by Plaintiff and caused by direct physical loss or damage ("Business Interruption" coverage) (id. at 7); - b. interruption of business caused by an order from a civil authority ("Civil or Military Authority" coverage) (id. at 9); - c. expenses incurred to minimize interruption of business ("Extra Expense" coverage) (id. at 8); - d. losses caused by the prevention of existing ingress or egress at the premises ("Ingress or Egress" coverage) (id. at 9); and - e. expenses necessary to protect covered property from further damage in the event of a loss ("Sue and Labor" coverage) (id. at 18). - 20.
-On or about April 23, 2020, in response to Plaintiff's notice of claim, Defendant denied coverage and refused to cover Plaintiff's COVID-19 losses. - 21.
-Defendant has caused material harm to Plaintiff and the proposed class by refusing coverage under the Policy. - 22.
-On behalf of himself and the class, Plaintiff seeks to recover compensatory damages for breach of contract, as well as declaratory and injunctive relief.
+Upon information and belief, the forms and endorsements used in Plaintiff's Policy are materially the same as those policies held by the members of the proposed class. - 20.
+The Policy is an all-risk policy, meaning it covers all losses for "direct physical loss" to the covered property "unless the loss is excluded or limited in this policy."
+Exhibit A at 71. - 21.
+As set forth below, the Policy also provide coverage for: - a. losses sustained due to the necessary suspension of Plaintiff's business operations caused by direct physical loss or damage ("Business Income" coverage) (id. at 87); - b. interruption of business caused by action of a civil authority ("Civil Authority" coverage) (id. at 88); - c. expenses incurred to minimize interruption of business ("Extra Expense" coverage) (id. at 87-88); and - d. expenses necessary to protect covered property from further damage in the event of a loss ("Sue and Labor" coverage) (id. at 91). - 22.
+On or about April 9, 2020, in response to Plaintiff's notices of claim, Defendant denied coverage and refused to cover Plaintiff's COVID-19 losses. - 23.
+Defendant has caused material harm to Plaintiff and the proposed class by refusing coverage under the Policy. - 24.
+On behalf of itself and the class, Plaintiff seeks to recover compensatory damages for breach of contract, as well as declaratory and injunctive relief.